 When employees become disengaged everyone suffers but too few companies actively invest in the right employee engagement strategies to boost engagement.
 Many employers think setting high targets and piling on pressure is the only way to get employees to do their work.
 What these leaders miss is that creating this sort of atmosphere will only encourage employees to do what is required, but no more.
 It can also lead to long-term stress and burnout affecting employees’ mental and digital wellbeing.

 Highly engaged employees, on the other hand, contribute more ‘discretionary effort’.
 These workers do more than is requested or expected because they want to.
 The extra tasks aren’t done out of fear, but a desire to help the company grow.
-Discretionary effort is invaluable to employers but is only achieved in a culture where employees want to go the extra mile.
+Discretionary effort is invaluable to employers, bringing numerous benefits, but is only achieved in a culture where employees want to go the extra mile.

 Employees who are engaged with the organization are more invested in the long term goals of the company.
 They see themselves staying indefinitely and believe that if they devote their efforts, they will be rewarded.
 For engaged employees, it makes sense to help achieve company goals as they see them as intrinsically linked to their own.